• Disease Overview

 The treatment of trisomy 18 is directed toward the specific symptoms in each affected individual.
 Treatment often requires the coordinated efforts of a multidisciplinary team of medical professionals.

-For many affected infants, supportive measures may be required to improve feeding and the intake of necessary nutrients.
-Such measures may include the delivery of liquid nutrients to the stomach through a tube inserted through the nose (nasogastric tube feeding) or stomach (gastrostomy).
-In addition, oxygen therapy may be required to ensure sufficient oxygen supply to bodily tissues or placement of a tracheostomy.
+For many affected infants, supportive measures may be required for the intake of necessary nutrients such as delivery of liquid nutrients to the stomach through a tube inserted through the nose (nasogastric tube feeding) or stomach (gastrostomy).
+Tube feeding may be short or long term and can be easily learned by parents and caregivers.
+In addition, oxygen therapy may be required to ensure sufficient oxygen saturation or placement of a tracheostomy.
 Some individuals need support from a ventilator after invasive procedures or surgeries and most can be successfully weaned.
+It is critical for the medical team, parents and caregivers to make decisions together based on each individual child’s needs.

-Recommended treatment may include surgical correction of certain abnormalities associated with the disorder which may help to improve quantity and quality of life.
-The surgical procedures performed will depend upon the nature and severity of the anatomical malformations, their associated symptoms, and other unique factors.
-Individuals have received palliative and more aggressive interventions for cardiac malformations.
-For example, in recent years, many individuals have had successful cardiac surgery to correct VSD.
+Recommended treatment may include surgical interventions to help to improve quality of life and to extend life.
+The surgical procedures performed will depend upon the nature and severity of the condition such as a heart defect or correct scoliosis, their associated symptoms and other factors.
+In recent years, many individuals have had successful heart surgery to correct a VSD.
+This type of aggressive intervention is offered as well as palliative options depending on characteristics such as age, weight, response to anesthesia and parent and family preference.

-A prevalent symptom among individuals with trisomy 18 is the presence of malignancies.
-It is recommended to have early imaging and lab exams done at specific intervals.
+Individuals with trisomy 18 may have a higher risk of developing certain cancers, so imaging and lab exams are recommended at specific intervals.
 For example, monitoring for Wilms tumor (a rare kidney cancer) is recommended every three months by abdominal ultrasound for children over one year of age.
-Nephroblastomatosis is commonly seen as a precursor to Wilms tumor.
+Nephroblastomata is commonly seen as a precursor to Wilms tumor.
 The possibility of hepatoblastoma (liver cancer) has also been reported in children with trisomy 18.
-Chemotherapy and surgical resection for patients with stable cardiac function can prolong life.
+Chemotherapy and surgery for patients with stable heart function can prolong life.

-A team approach for children with this disorder may include early intervention (birth to age three services) special education, physical therapy, occupational therapy, speech therapy in addition to necessary medical professionals and social services including in home nursing care and respite care as feasible.
-Coordinated treatment for this disorder is symptomatic and supportive.
+A team approach for children with this disorder may include early intervention (birth to age three services) special education, physical therapy, occupational therapy and speech therapy in addition to necessary medical specialists and in home nursing care.
+Social services such as counseling and respite care may be recommended.
+Developmental, educational and therapeutic care tailored to each individual should be provided with frequent review of use and progress with assistive equipment, adjustment of therapy minutes and educational goals as the child grows older.

 Genetic counseling is recommended for families with children with trisomy 18.